Tasneem-abujeyyab/Burp-Suite-Guide-and-related-TryHackMe-Writeups/README.md

 4. Cookies – Separates cookies from headers for clearer inspection and editing.

-5. Annotations – Lets you add notes or tags to requests for tracking and documentation.

-6. Raw View Toggle – Switches between structured Inspector view and raw request editor.

 ## 🔹 Intruder
 Burp Suite’s Intruder tool is designed for automated request manipulation and payload injection.
 It allows you to send multiple variations of a request to a target and analyze how the server responds — ideal for fuzzing, brute-forcing, and vulnerability discovery.